 The cumulative nature, complexity, and fast pace of the courses at Rose-Hulman make regular engagement in course material a necessity.
 There are also important benefits to be gained from entering into discussion, learning to express one's own ideas, and learning from the ideas of others.
 The Faculty of Rose-Hulman

-- agree that regular attendance is necessary,
+- agree that regular engagement in course content is necessary,

 When more than one student will miss class because of a scheduled school activity, school policy requires that a notice be circulated to the Faculty.
 The faculty sponsor for the activity must submit a roster of students involved, stating the purpose, time(s), and date(s) of absence, to the Dean of Students for approval.
 The sponsor is responsible for having this notice duplicated and distributed to the Faculty not later than one week prior to the anticipated absence.

 An Interview Plant Trip Form, available from the Placement Office, should be used by the student to notify instructors of an intended trip that will result in absence from class.